Gospel: Luke 3:10-18

 Living as a Christian begins and ends with faith.
 The ability to see beyond the present.
 And the ability to trust the person one sees.
 John the Baptist empowered people to believe.
 To see beyond their moral dilemmas.
 And to see One Greater.

 Let us open our eyes to see the possible.
-A life better.
+A better life.
 And a life with Christ.
 Let us trust God will make these things happen.